 The curative attributes of the sea didn’t work for everyone though.
-In a Sidmouth churchyard there is a monument from 1791, built in honour of a Mary Lisle (39), who came to Sidmouth for its healing powers, but was failed.
+In a Sidmouth churchyard, there is a monument from 1791 built in honour of a Mary Lisle (39).
+She had come to Sidmouth for its healing powers, but was failed.
 It reads:

 “Blest with soft airs from health restoring skies,